 - Orpheus is the Trope Codifier.
 When his wife Eurydice died, Orpheus entered the underworld and convinced Hades to let her return to the world of the living.
 However, Hades allowed it on the condition that Orpheus lead his wife back without looking at her until they're on the other side.
 Unlike the majority of the examples on this page, though, he ultimately failed in his quest.
 Some versions of the myth state that Orpheus was out of the underworld when he turned to look at her, but his wife wasn't.
 Orpheus' response to this was to blaspheme the gods through his songs until they got sick enough of him to strike him dead.

 - Heracles did something similar when he went to the Underworld to abduct Cerberus for his Twelfth Labor.
 While there, his found his cousin Theseus and Theseus' friend Pirithous, who Hades had bound to a chair as punishment for trying to kidnap Persephone.
 Hades said he could take Theseus with back with him - if he could.
 Heracles managed to wrest Theseus free, but he wasn't allowed to do the same for Pirithous.
 (Pirithous had been the orchestrator of the plan and Theseus was only guilty by association, so Hades was willing to let him go.)
-As this story and the one with Orpheus seems to show, more-or-less, even attempting a rescue like this in Greek Mythology is impossible unless you have Hades' permission.
+As this story and the one with Orpheus seems to show, more-or-less, even attempting a rescue like this in Classical Mythology is impossible unless you have Hades' permission.